skela/btlock/readme.md

 btlock automatically locks your computer when you leave it, by checking if a Bluetooth device is close or not.
 For example your phone.

-> Note: Currently, the check is very simple:
+> Currently, the check is very simple:
 > The only check is whether the device is in range or not.
 > This might or might not be enough for you.

 Example
 -------